Glass Adhesive: What is the best glue for glass?

 Cyanoacrylate Glass Glue

 Due to the basic nature of glass, cyanoacrylate adhesives cure very rapidly on glass and appear to have a strong bond.
 However, the accelerated cure creates stresses in and around the bond which makes the cured adhesive prone to degrade over time.
 These stresses, the brittle nature of cyanoacrylate adhesive, and the significant difference in the coefficients of thermal expansion between the glass and the adhesive can contribute to bond failure.
 To improve results, test a rubber toughened cyanoacrylate such as Permabond 731 but be mindful that the bond will not be permanent.
-In summary, cyanoacrylate adhesives are not good glass glues.
+In summary, cyanoacrylate adhesives are not the best glue for glass.

 MS Polymer Glass Glue